Midnite Dynamite

 Midnite Dynamite is the third studio album by American hard rock band Kix, released in 1985 by Atlantic Records.
 It features 7 out of 10 songs co-written by bassist Donnie Purnell with hit songwriter Bob Halligan Jr. (Kiss, Judas Priest, Icon, Blue Öyster Cult).
 Kip Winger was credited on one song and Crack the Sky frontman John Palumbo on three.
 Only one other Kix member contributed to the songwriting, Steve Whiteman on "Sex".

+In 2018, Collin Brennan of Consequence included the album in his list of "10 Hair Metal Albums That Don’t Suck".